-When a program is initiated, the command parameters are stored in the job communication area (refer to figure E-1) beginning at ARGR (RA+2) through RA+n (n cannot exceed 63_8).
+When a program is initiated, the command parameters are stored in the job communication area (refer to figure E-1) beginning at ARGR (RA+2) through RA+n (n cannot exceed $63_8$ ).
 These parameters are terminated by a zero word.
+The display code representation of each parameter (with binary zero fill) is stored in the top 42 bits of the corresponding ARGR word; a representation of the separator or terminator following the parameter is stored in the bottom 18 bits of that word.
 The number of parameters stored in the job communication area is placed in the lower 18 bits of ACTR (RA+64_8).
 The name of the command is placed in bits 59 through 18 of PGNR (RA+64_8).
 The parameters are stored in either operating system or product set format.
-The command image, less any label or prefix field, is stored beginning at CCDR (RA+70_8).
+The command image is stored beginning at CCDR (RA+70_8).